mpflynnx/terraform-beginner-bootcamp-2023/README.md

 echo ${PROJECT_ROOT}
 ```

-Searching for set environmental variables is best done by using the env command along side the grp command.
+Searching for set environmental variables is best done by using the env command along side the grep command.

 ```bash
 env | grep PROJECT_ROOT